p0sitive1/Q-Hierarchical/README.md

 The routing algorithms is stored in the models folder

+trained models is stored in the dump_dragonfly folder

 dragonfly_generator.py provides useful functions for generating and reading different dragonfly topologies